 Do let me love both of you and see each of you as much as possible!
 Be flexible even when

 it is not part of our regular schedule.

-I remember a case I worked on a few years ago at a big San Francisco law firm where our client was caught up in litigation over an easement across her property.
-When our client initially visited the property before purchase, she saw her neighbor walking across her driveway.
+I remember a case I worked on as a young lawyer at a big San Francisco law firm where my client was caught up in litigation over an easement across her property.
+When my client initially visited the property before purchase, she saw her neighbor walking across her driveway.
 She asked the real estate agent to get that neighbor’s signature acknowledging no right to an easement across the property (which the neighbor had enjoyed for years with the previous owner).
 The neighbor signed the letter and the client purchased the house.
-After moving in, our client physically blocked off her neighbor’s access to the driveway with a very large tool shed.
+After moving in, my client physically blocked off her neighbor’s access to the driveway with a very large tool shed.
 Enraged and insulted, the neighbor sued for right to an easement.
 They spent years and hundreds of thousands of dollars in litigation.
 At no point in the dispute did they speak to one another face-to-face.

 Let’s be honest – if we tried really hard, could we come up with a more dysfunctional way to communicate amongst ourselves than via motions, discovery requests, and the occasional outraged, attorney-to-attorney letter?

 It is ironic.
 Clients come to us with a problem.
 Technically, at the center of the maelstrom is a legal issue.
 But swirling around that point of law is a storm of emotions – anger, frustration, disappointment, anxiety, etc. And even when it is about money, it is not just about money.
 Money is highly symbolic.
 It represents security, prestige, respect, acknowledgment of harm done, and the desire to be made whole.